cnboonhan/cnboonhan.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a Lead Engineer in Singapore's Home Team Science and Technology Agency.
 I work on building Vision Language Models and Infrastructure for AI in Robotics.

 Previously, I was in IBM Consulting as a DevOps Engineer, where I built and maintained Cloud and On-Premise Software Infrastructure.
 I also worked in Open Robotics and CHART as a Robotics Engineer, on the Robotics Middleware Framework.

-I believe in